fractarchy/fractagui/README.md

 ### 4.1. licencing

 This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
+It is free to try, but if you plan to publish sites based on Fract-exp, please refer to the licence file for details about pricing.

+### 4.2. case study

+We built a independent commercial web site using Fract-exp.
+To get info about this particular case study, please refer to [this document](case-study.md).

 ### 4.3. giving it a try